VitaliRj/OBD2-SocktCAN-Interface/README.md

 If you already have SocketCan capable target hardware, install the corresponding MATLAB/Simulink Hardware Support Package.
 `MATLAB -> HOME -> Add-Ons -> Get Hardware Support Packages` (run MATLAB as Administrator when installing the packages).

-Possible Packages are:
+Possible Packages are (testet with Raspi and BeagleBone):
 * Simulink Support Package for Raspberry Pi Hardware
+* Embedded Coder Support Package for ARM Cortex-A Processors
 * Embedded Coder Support Package for BeagleBone Black Hardware
-* Simulink Support Package for Beagleboard Hardware
+* Simulink Coder Support Package for NXP FRDM-K64F Board
+* Embedded Coder Support Package for Intel SoC Devices
+* Embedded Coder Support Package for Xilinx Zynq Platform

 Go to __Prepare the Target Hardware__ for an in-depth documentation.

 ### Install the "OBD2 SocktCan Interface" Add-On